openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_share_management.rst

 The Shared File Systems service provides set of drivers that enable you to use various network file storage devices, instead of the base implementation.
-That is the real purpose of the Shared File Systems service service in production.
+That is the real purpose of the Shared File Systems service in production.

 .. toctree::
     shared_file_systems_crud_share.rst